neocliff/my-config/vscode/README.md

 User settings for VS Code are stored in the file "~/.config/Code/User/settings.json".

-- settings.json - a default set of settings
+- settings.json - a default set of settings that are rather vanilla. i may come up with project-specific files later on.